wvlet/wvlet/README.md

 Wvlet queries (.wv files) provide a more natural way to describe data processing pipelines, which will eventually be compiled into SQL queries.
 While SQL is a powerful language to process data, its syntax often does not match the semantic order of data processing, which has confused users.
 Here is an illustration of the problem from _[A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language (CIDR '24)](https://www.cidrdb.org/cidr2024/papers/p48-neumann.pdf)_:
 ![semantic-order](docs/img/sql-semantic-order.png)

-Wvlet queries start from a table scan statement `from ...`, and the result can be streamlined to the next processing steps using `where`, `group by`, `select`, etc.:
+For overcoming this shortcoming of SQL, wvlet queries start from a table scan statement `from ...`, and the result can be streamlined to the next processing steps using `where`, `group by`, `select`, etc., as if passing table values through [a pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) to the next operator:
 ```sql
 from (table)
 where (filtering condition)